Matera Travel Guide: Things to Do, See, Eat & Experience in Italy’s City of Caves

 I’ve said it before, but I’ll say it again.
 Getting lost may be your best plan of action!
 This city is best enjoyed on foot and you’ll be surprised at every turn no matter which direction you walk in.
 Here are a few more photos to show off the beauty of this town.

-Exploring Matera on foot - the best way to see the city.
+Exploring Matera on foot is the best way to see the city to notice unique aspects of its historic architecture in Italy

 Where to eat in Matera